jlecker/django-rubberstamp/README.rst

-Permissions management and backend.
+Permissions manager and backend for Django 1.2, supporting object permissions and application-specific permissions.

-Requires Django 1.2, including `auth` and `contenttypes` from `contrib`.
+Requires `auth` and `contenttypes` from `contrib`.

 What does it do?